Updated March 6, 2023

 |5.||It doesn’t have a fallback option.||It supports fallback options.|

 This is all about the WebSocket vs Socket.io.
 There is not much theoretically to learn about these topics.
-You have to be practical for that.
-Basically, WebSocket is a browser inherited technology the more you code the more you will learn.
+You have to be practical about that.
+Basically, WebSocket is a browser inherited technology; the more you code, the more you will learn.

-This has a been a guide to WebSocket vs Socket.io.
-Here we also discuss the WebSocket vs Socket.io key differences with infographics, and comparison table.
+This has been a guide to WebSocket vs Socket.io.
+Here we also discuss the WebSocket vs Socket.io key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more-